BouncingPixel/Node-Template-Basic-/README.md

 This directory stores the public served static assets such as css, images, and JS.
 If using webpack, the resulting output from webpack would live in the `/server/assets/js/` directory.
 The source of the JS would be in `/client/`.

+### /server/config/local.json

+A gitignored file that may be created to store local specific settings.
+Default configuration is placed in server.js.
+- For Heroku, these settings are set via the environment variables.
+- For Openshift/Devserver, these settings are set via the environment variables.
+- For development, use the local.json.

 ### /server/controllers/